silentstranger5/blog/content/posts/json/json-parser.md

 }
 ```

 We assume that the opening quote is already consumed.
 Try to walk through an example, like "hello, world".
 Consider the edge case when the string is not terminated.
-Remember that `advance` increases the scanner starting position while `peek` only peeks at the next character.
+Remember that `advance` increases the scanner starting position while `peek` only peeks at the current character.

 Now let's consider scanning numbers: